tentone/geo-three/README.md

 ### LOD Control

 - The library includes multiple methods for LOD control, that define how tiles are subdivided or simplified.
   - Raycast: uses ray casting determine the distance of the nodes to the camera view, it only considers the nodes inside of the view frustum.
-Is uses random sampling and takes some time to pick all nodes to be subdivided but is overall faster.
+It uses random sampling and takes some time to pick all nodes to be subdivided but is overall faster.
   - Radial: Calculates the distance from the camera to each one of the nodes, the nodes closer are subdivided and nodes far away are simplified a simple and effective method that considers all nodes, and provides a more consistent result.
   - Frustum: Similar to the radial mode but only nodes inside of the view frustum are considered for subdivision.
 - Custom `LODControl` can be implemented by extending the `LODControl` object and implementing the `updateLOD(view, camera, renderer, scene)` method.